awsdocs/amazon-elasticache-docs/doc_source/redis/in-transit-encryption.md

 Because of the processing required to encrypt and decrypt the data at the endpoints, implementing in\-transit encryption can reduce performance\.
 Benchmark in\-transit encryption compared to no encryption on your own data to determine its impact on performance for your implementation\.

 **Tip**
-Because creating new connections can be expensive, you can reduce the performance impact of in\-transit encryption by persisting your SSL connections, \.
+Because creating new connections can be expensive, you can reduce the performance impact of in\-transit encryption by persisting your SSL connections\.

 ## Enabling In\-Transit Encryption<a name="in-transit-encryption-enable"></a>